Gutters & Eavestroughs, Roofs and roofing, Siding

 Leaf guards help prevent debris from causing clogs in your gutters.
 On homes without leaf guards, this debris can slide down the roof and into your gutters during rain or windstorms.
 If the gutters become clogged while it’s raining, water can back up and spill over the sides, damaging the walls and foundations of your home.

-In addition to leaves, many leaf guard can also catch:
+In addition to leaves, many leaf guards can also catch:

 Different Types of Leaf Guards

 Not all leaf guards are the same.
-There are 5 main types of leaf guards, each with their own pros and cons.
+There are 5 main types of leaf guards on the market today, each with their own pros and cons.

 Screen Guards